 - % Done changed from 0 to 10

 - Private changed from Yes to No

 Many thanks for your enquiry.
 The Understanding Society team is looking into it and we will get back to you as soon as we can.

 Understanding Society User Support Team

-Updated by Gundi Knies about 1 month ago
+Updated by Gundi Knies 3 months ago

 - Assignee changed from Gundi Knies to C Josten

 JBISCO88 is coded from JBSOC00, JBSEMP, JBSIZE and JSSIZE using rigid look-up files, see e.g. https://www.understandingsociety.ac.uk/documentation/mainstage/dataset-documentation/variable/jbisco88.
 I am not exactly sure what you mean by bias?
 Do you mean a coding error?

 I can confirm that JBISCO88_CC 122 and 123 codes are the most frequent codes (in W1 and W9).
 Cases with JBISCO88_CC 122 or 123 should have JBSOC00_CC codes that indicate managerial positions and this is what I find in the data, too: The current job SOC 2000 codes have the expected JBSOC00_CC codes (112-118, 121-123).
 The most prevalent JBSOC00_CC code (in W1 and W9) appears to be 113 "Functional managers'.
 The ONS's SOC 2000 guide shows this covers managers in sales, marketing, finance and IT.